 Off-campus housing is available both in multiple-bedroom apartments and houses and in single bedrooms or studios.
 Typical rent per person in a 3-bedroom house can be between $300-$400.
 Studios range around $400-$500 and one-bedroom apartments are around $600-$800.

 When choosing housing, it is important to pay attention to whether utilities (gas, electricity, water, heat) are included in the rent price.
 During the winter, utilities for a 3-bedroom house can easily go above $300 per month, while in the summer the costs are usually closer to $100.

 Prices of utilities for studios and single-bedroom apartments can vary significantly, depending on size.
 Most of these units, however, are offered with the utilities included in the rent price.

 There have been several new apartment complexes built to accommodate SU students, but can be pricey.
 They include Park Point and University Village Colvin.
 SU students sometimes choose to live at the Clarendon Heights, the Vincent Apartments and the Nob Hill complexes, which all offer an affordable option in relative proximity to the university.

 A more expensive alternative are the Regency Tower, Jefferson Tower and Madison Towers Apartments, which are located closer to downtown Syracuse.
 One of the largest landlords offering apartments — in complexes and converted homes — all near main campus is Campus Hill Apartments.

 The website ApartmentRatings.com posts various reviews on the quality of living and management of apartment complexes in Syracuse.
 In addition, the PAIA staff will be happy to assist students with recommendations and suggestions in their housing search.

-Aside from apartment complexes, graduate students most frequently choose to live in the Euclid / Westcott neighborhoods.
+Aside from apartment complexes, graduate students most frequently choose to live in the Euclid and Westcott neighborhoods, as well as the Hawley-Green and Outer Comstock neighborhoods.